BYD Atto 2 vs Kia Seltos

 Drivetrain

-The BYD Atto 2 runs a pure electric powertrain producing 130kW and 290Nm of torque, sent through a auto to a FWD layout.
+The BYD Atto 2 uses a Electric producing 130kW and 290Nm of torque, sent through a auto to a FWD layout.
 It covers the 0-100km/h sprint in 8.5 seconds.

-The Kia Seltos lines up making 110kW and 180Nm, paired to a automatic driving the front wheels.
+The Kia Seltos responds with a Petrol making 110kW and 180Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 9.2 seconds.

 The BYD Atto 2 has the clear power advantage at 130kW vs 110kW.
 In the real-world sprint, the BYD Atto 2 is 0.7s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.